Immigration, Adoption, and Citizenship for Stepchildren of U.S. Citizens and LPRs

 Stepchild adoption is generally not considered an intercountry adoption subject to the Hague Adoption Convention process.

 If you are trying to adopt your stepchild in a country that is party to the Hague Adoption Convention, consult with the Central Authority in that country to determine whether they require you to complete the adoption under their Hague procedures (as opposed to their domestic procedures).
 If they do not, you may wish to consult an attorney about how to proceed with a domestic adoption in that country.
-You may find the contact information for the governmental adoption authority on the relevant country-specific information page, under the “Contact Information” tab.
+You may find the contact information for the governmental adoption authority on the relevant country-specific information page, under the “Country Information” tab.

 Adopted children may be eligible to acquire U.S. citizenship through their adoptive U.S. citizen parent, including through an adoptive parent who is a citizen by birth or an adoptive parent who later naturalizes.